Moving Map#

 Note

-For Air Navigation Manager customers: the advisories may be created and edited from the web service.
+Air Navigation Manager customers can create and edit advisories from the web service.

 Life cycle#